 I prefer to include perlite or even orchid bark pieces to a nice all-purpose soil mix, or whatever you have on hand, to make the mix very well-draining for my leafy Philodendron Brasil.

-Three parts of all-purpose potting mix plus one part perlite work well for this plant.
-Other soil mixes that can be used for cultivating are:
+Three parts of all-purpose potting mix plus one part of perlite work well for this plant.
+Other soil mixes that can be used are:

 - ½ orchid plus ½ potting mix